RenertMath/RenertMath.github.io/pi.md

-### Renert &pi; Day challenge 2024
+### Renert &pi; Day challenge 2025

 The finals will take place on Thursday, March 13 (Grades K-8), and Friday, March 14 (Grades 9-12) during your normal math class.
 Finalists will compete in a common area, with a teacher checking digits.
-To be a finalist, you must be in the top 5 of your grade (K through grade 6) or of Grade 7/8 or of Grades 9-12 during qualifiers the week before.
+To be a finalist, you must be in the top 5 of your grade (K through grade 6) or of Grade 7/8 or of Grades 9-12 during qualifiers beforehand.

 Rules:
 - Be courteous and respectful.
 This is a fun event, and unkindness of any sort will not be tolerated.